BaselAbujamous/clust/README.md

 # Clust
-Optimised consensus clustering of one or more heterogeneous datasets Try our *clust's Beta* website front-end at [clust.baselabujamous.com](clust.baselabujamous.com)?
+Optimised consensus clustering of one or more heterogeneous datasets.

+Try our *clust's Beta* website front-end at [clust.baselabujamous.com](clust.baselabujamous.com)?

 Or read below for an easy-to-use *clust* command line!
 ### Contents
 * [What does *Clust* do?](#what-does-clust-do)